userquin/vite-ssg/README.md

 - `useGlobalI18n` function: will expose `useI18n({ useScope: 'global' })`.

+- `registerCustomHeadHandler`, `addMetaHeadName` and `addMetaHeadProperty` functions: `custom head handler on sfc page` and   utilities for manipulating head on `sfc page` components.

 - `useAvailableLocales` function: will expose the locales you have configured, and so you can create a locale switcher.
   You can use in that case `router-view`, the `available locales` will include the `to` prop for the current route: